Partner Lifecycle12 min read

 ❌ Treating All Partners Equally

-Partners have different capabilities, commitment levels, and potential.
+Referral partners have different reach, commitment levels, and potential.
 Segment and prioritize accordingly.

 ❌ Neglecting the First 90 Days